chat-sdk/chat-sdk-ios/README.md

 4. Run `pod install` or `pod update` to get the latest version of the code.

-5. Copy the **ChatSDKFirebaseAdapter** folder from [chat-sdk-ios/ChatSDK/ChatSDKFirebaseAdapter/Classes](https://github.com/chat-sdk/chat-sdk-ios/tree/master/ChatSDK/ChatSDKFirebaseAdapter/Classes) into your Xcode project.
-From inside Xcode, right click in the left panel click **Add Files** and add the **ChatSDKFirebaseAdapter** folder.
+5. Copy the **FirebaseAdapter** folder from [chat-sdk-ios/ChatSDK/ChatSDKFirebase/FirebaseAdapter](https://github.com/chat-sdk/chat-sdk-ios/tree/master/ChatSDK/ChatSDKFirebase/FirebaseAdapter) into the source code directory of your Xcode project.
+From inside Xcode, right click in the left panel click **Add Files** and add the **FirebaseAdapter** folder.

   You can see how to add it via symlink [here](https://github.com/chat-sdk/chat-sdk-ios#adding-the-firebase-adapter-source-code).